eldermoraes/quarkus-workshop-langchain4j/docs/docs/section-1/step-04.md

 --8<-- "../../section-1/step-04/src/main/java/dev/langchain4j/quarkus/workshop/CustomerSupportAgent.java"
 ```

-If you do not follow the workshop, the `step-04` directory already contains the updated `CustomerSupportAgent`
+If you are not following the workshop, the `step-04` directory already contains the updated `CustomerSupportAgent`
 interface.

 As you can see, we added the `@SystemMessage` annotation to the `chat` method.